Tanjiro Kamado: Amazing! You really are superhuman!!

 - In Chapter 11 of the Pixiv version, Tanjiro kills Nakime by stabbing her in the back.

 - Chapter 19 of the Pixiv version reveals that Nezuko has killed Kokushibo just by punching him in the face.

 - BFS: Haganezuka makes Tanjiro a huge sword named the Demon Slayer.

 - Bittersweet Ending: In the end of the Twitter version, Muzan and most of the other demons (except for Tamayo and Yushiro) are dead and nearly everyone survives their canonical fates, but Tanjiro is revealed to have become a demon just like in canon and kills himself to stay human and be with the rest of his mostly dead family.

 - Akaza bleeds from the mouth when Tanjiro taunts him about his past at the end of Chapter 6.

-- Kokushibo not only bleeds from the mouth but from the nose when Koyuki's ghost punches him in the cheek at the end of Chapter 19.
+- In Chapter 19 of the Twitter version, Kokushibo not only bleeds from the mouth but from the nose when Koyuki's ghost punches him in the cheek.

 - Compressed Adaptation: The webcomic skips the Drum House and Natagumo Mountain arcs entirely.

 - Death by Irony: Kokushibo used to be nothing but Yoriichi's caring brother, only to turn into a demon out of jealousy for Yoriichi's exceptional talent.
-Tanjiro in Yoriichi Type Zero kills him with the flute he made for his brother to blow for help.
+In the Twitter version, Tanjiro in Yoriichi Type Zero kills him with the flute he made for his brother to blow for help.